Mangal Dhillon

-Mangal Singh Dhillon, better known as Mangal Dhillon is an Indian actor, writer, director and film producer.
-He was born in Wander Jatana near Kotkapura in Faridkot district, Punjab.
+Mangal Singh Dhillon (18 June 1957 – 11 June 2023) was an Indian actor, writer, director and film producer, born in Wander Jatana near Kotkapura in Faridkot district, Punjab.

 Early life

-He was born in a Sikh family in a village Wander Jatana, in Faridkot district of the Indian state of Punjab.
+Mangal Dhillon was born into a Sikh family in the village of Wander Jatana, in Faridkot district of the Indian state of Punjab.
 He studied in Panj Graayin Kalan Government school until 4th Standard.
 He then moved to Uttar Pradesh near his father's farm.
-He graduated from Zila Parishad high school in Nighasan, Lakhimpur Kheri district.
-He then returned to Punjab where he completed his higher secondary from Kot Kapura.
+He graduated from Zila Parishad High School in Nighasan, Lakhimpur Kheri district.
+He then returned to Punjab where he completed his higher secondary from Kotkapura.
 He graduated from Muktsar Government College.

-He worked in theatre in Delhi and joined Indian Theatre department at Panjab University, Chandigarh in 1979 and completed his post-graduate diploma course in acting in 1980.
+Dhillon worked in theatre in Delhi and joined Indian Theatre department at Panjab University, Chandigarh in 1979 and completed his post-graduate diploma course in acting in 1980.

+Personal life and death

+Mangal Singh Dhillon married artist Ritu Dhillon in 1994.
+The couple have one son and a daughter.

+Dhillon died after long suffering from cancer in Ludhiana, Punjab, on 11 June 2023.
+He was 65.